 \subsection{Human Autonomy}

-The concept of human autonomy has a long history as a basic ethical principle, advanced for example by the highly influential groundwork of Immanuel Kant, who described autonomy as freedom of action and choice, without being subject to the control of others or to one's own inclinations \cite{schneewind1998invention, guyer2003kant}.
+The concept of human autonomy has a long history as a fundamental ethical principle, advanced by the highly influential groundwork of Immanuel Kant \cite{schneewind1998invention, guyer2003kant}.He described human autonomy as freedom of action and choice, without being subject to the control of others or to one's own inclinations.

-Besides human autonomy as an ethical principle, autonomy is also identified as a basic psychological need (BPN) in the well-known self-determination theory (SDT) by Ryan and Deci \cite{ryan2000self}.
-In SDT, autonomy and the psychological needs for competence and relatedness serve as prerequisites of intrinsic motivation, which in turn is an important factor for well-being.
-This connection was empirically verified for numerous contexts and across cultures or demographic variables \cite{RYAN2019111}.
-They define the need for autonomy as the experience of willingness and volition as well as the sense of integrity when actions, feelings or thoughts are authentic and self-endorsed.
-In contrast, the frustration of autonomy leads to a sense of conflict and pressure \cite{vansteenkiste2020basic}.
+Beyond its role as an ethical principle, autonomy is also identified as a basic psychological need (BPN) in the well-known self-determination theory (SDT) by Ryan and Deci \cite{ryan2000self}.
+In SDT, the psychological needs for autonomy, competence, and relatedness serve as prerequisites for intrinsic motivation, which in turn is an important factor for well-being.
+This relationship has been empirically verified across numerous contexts and cultures, demographic variables, and even differing levels of need desire and valuation \cite{RYAN2019111, chen2015basic}.
+Unlike desires, these psychological needs function as nutrients for optimal human functioning and have been conceptually and empirically shown to predict well-being universally \cite{ryan2022we, stanley2021meta, baard2004intrinsic}.
+In SDT, the need for autonomy is defined as the experience of willingness and volition, and the sense of integrity when actions, feelings, or thoughts are authentic and self-endorsed.
+When frustrated, it leads to experiences of conflict and pressure \cite{vansteenkiste2020basic}.